spruceUI/spruceOS/README.md

 * Native Pico-8 support with Splore.
 * Built-in boxart scraper app using libretro API.
 * OTA updates over Wi-Fi on device.
+* Advanced Settings App to customize and change the user experience!

 Plus many more enhancements over the original stock operating system!